 Having a culturally intelligent workforce is particularly important for organisations with a geographically diverse customer base and office locations because it maximises our ability to relate and work effectively.

-Raf Gonzalez, CTM’s Vice President, Agency Partnerships Programme explains “Cultural intelligence is paramount in managing and maintaining a global network of business travel agencies, particularly in relationship-building among diverse international partners.
+Raf Gonzalez, CTM’s Vice President, Agency Partnerships Program explains “Cultural intelligence is paramount in managing and maintaining a global network of business travel agencies, particularly in relationship-building among diverse international partners.
 The richness of information shared virtually as well as in person, which transcends continents and cultures, is invaluable.
-The exchange of knowledge and experiences not only enhances collaboration and innovation but also generates trust and integrity which presents a tangible return on investment in both budget and time.
+The exchange of knowledge and experiences not only enhances collaboration and innovation but also generates trust and integrity, which presents a tangible return on investment in both budget and time.
 The deep connections fostered through cultural intelligence contribute to the success and sustainability of the network, driving growth and competitive advantage in the ever-evolving global business landscape.”

 Raf Gonzalez quote